spring-epfl/trickster/docs/source/guide.rst

 The graph is defined using an ``expand_fn`` function.
 Given an example (a node in the graph), it returns its atomic transformations (direct descendants in the graph) and their corresponding costs.

-One possible way to define atomic transformations for such numeric features is increments and decrements.
+One possible way to define atomic transformations for numeric features like the one used in the current example is increments and decrements.
 Each transformation will either increment or decrement one of the features.
-It's easy to see that other transformations are compositions of these.
+It's easy to see that other transformations that change the integer values are compositions of these.

 .. code-block:: python